‘World’s Sexiest Nurse’ Lauren Drain Shows Off Derriere In Backless Daisy Dukes

 “You looked amazing and you STILL look amazing!!!” a second Instagrammer wrote.

 “And what naughtiness were you about to get into with those cheekless shorts?!
 Haha!
 You’re a bombshell.
-Both then and now!” another added with a few flame emoji.
+Both then and now!” another admirer added alongside a few flame emoji.

-Yesterday, The Inquisitr shared that Drain dropped jaws in another smoking hot look to promote her Spring Challenge.
-For the update, she rocked lacy red lingerie that barely covered her body.
-That photo also garnered thousands of likes and hundreds of comments.
+Yesterday, The Inquisitr shared that Drain had dropped jaws in another provocative look in order to promote her Spring Challenge.
+For that update, she rocked lacy red lingerie that barely covered her body.
+Said photo also garnered thousands of likes and hundreds of comments.